-In my free time, I'm an amateur writer (and am currently participating in my 3rd National Novel Writing Month), and I sing with and serve on the board of the Apollo Chorus of Chicago.
+In my free time, I'm an amateur writer (back in November, I participated in my 3rd National Novel Writing Month and I also participant in some short story competitions), and I sing with and serve as Marketing Director on the board of the Apollo Chorus of Chicago.
 I love to read, rewatch my favorite show Buffy the Vampire Slayer, and belly dance.

 About My Work

 As with so many psychology majors, I took statistics because it was required for my major.
 What I didn't expect was to fall in love with it, or want to do statistics as a career.
 Over the years, I've had the opportunity to learn many statistical approaches and tools:

 - Classification tree analysis

 - Mediation and moderation analysis

 - Power analysis (and using PASS)